-- (a) Western Power has identified overhead distribution assets within Highgate / Mount Lawley / Mount Hawthorn / North Perth & Perth - Annexures 1, 2 and 3 (Project Area) which have reached or will soon be reaching the end of their design life and are therefore due for replacement. - (b) Where assets reach the end of their design life and are due for replacement Western Power is obliged to replace those assets in the most efficient means possible. - (c) Historically underground distribution assets have not been the most efficient means of replacing overhead distribution assets. - (d) Western Power and the LGA wish to jointly investigate replacing these overhead distribution assets with underground assets, as this is expected to be mutually beneficial and result in an efficient solution for Western Power (Project) and the LGA.
+- (a) Western Power has identified overhead distribution assets within Highgate / Mount Lawley / Mount Hawthorn / North Perth & Perth - Annexures 1, 2 and 3 (Project Area) which have reached or will soon be reaching the end of their design life and are therefore due for replacement. - (b) Where assets reach the end of their design life and are due for replacement Western Power is obliged to replace those assets in the most efficient means possible. - (c) Historically underground distribution assets have not been the most efficient means of replacing overhead distribution assets. - (d) Western Power and the LGA wish to jointly investigate replacing these overhead distribution assets with underground assets in the Project Area which are within the City of Vincent local government boundary, as this is expected to be mutually beneficial and result in an efficient solution for Western Power and the LGA..